 - Green vegetables

-Vitamin E acts as an antioxidant within your body and is needed to help boost your immune system to fight off harmful bacteria and viruses.
+Vitamin E benefits the body by acting as an antioxidant.
+This means vitamin E boosts the immune system by helping to fight off harmful bacteria and viruses.

-Iron is essential for many bodily functions and is needed for immune cell creation and growth to help keep your immune system healthy.
-Low levels or iron can lead to a weaker immune system and leave you more vulnerable to illness, therefore iron supplements can help to improve your intake.
+Iron is essential for many bodily functions and is needed for immune cell creation and growth.
+This is how iron helps keep your immune system healthy.
+Low levels of iron, or deficiency, can lead to a weaker immune system and leave you more vulnerable to illness, therefore iron supplements can help to improve your intake.

 - Lean beef

 Some people struggle to get enough iron from their diets alone so it’s possible to take iron oral sprays to help the iron get straight into your bloodstream.
 If you’re concerned about whether you’re suffering from an iron deficiency, you can take an at-home iron test to make sure.